amethyst-studio/meta/CONTRIBUTING.md

 > Instead sensitive bugs must be sent by email to
 > [report@amethyst.live](mailto:report@amethyst.live).

-We use GitHub issues to track bugs and errors.
+We use CodeBerg issues to track bugs and errors.
 If you run into an issue with the
 project:

 - Open a new issue using the respective template.